I need new furniture! Now what?

 • Some parts of your sofa may become worn over time and start to rip or tear.
 Fabric can fray, and wear thin in some areas, and it also picks up any strong odors such as cigarettes or pets.

 • Some patterns quickly become very dated and you may no longer wish to keep your sofa.
 If you wait long enough, the style may come back into fashion!
 Ideally you want your investment to last as long as possible.

 I appreciate Jill Vance’s comments in her article “The Benefits of Leather Sofas” posted on Knoji.com, “To be fair to material, it does have one advantage, it can have a pattern – but this is easily overcome by throwing a few colored cushions, or a throw, onto the sofa.
 This too, (the pattern, not cushions), has a down side, as a pattern that seemed modern when bought, soon becomes dated and boring, perhaps even faded in places, and this necessities re-upholstering to create a pleasing look.”

 Finally, Angelique de la Morreaux in her post on Ehow.com, addresses environmental concerns that most of us would like to consider.
 “As concern for the environment grows, the hunt for a green and eco-friendly fabric to use in the home continues.
 Leather fulfills both requirements.
 Leather comes from a renewable source — the hides of cows — and is a natural fabric.
 Although there may be treatments applied to the leather, the treatment process provides color and imparts durability to the fabric; however, it is not used to make the fabric.”

-As a retailer of high quality American made leather furniture leatherfurniture-usa.com, I am obviously biased that leather furniture is the best for my customers, but having lived with fabric and endured what the other writers have noted – fraying, bad odors, out of style designs, and overall durability – I really do believe that leather is the best option when shopping for new furniture.
+As a retailer of high quality American made leather furniture leatherfurniture-usa.com, I am obviously biased that leather furniture is the best for my customers, but having lived with fabric and endured what the other writers have noted – fraying, bad odors, out of style designs, and overall durability – I really do believe that leather living room furniture is the best option when shopping for new furniture.